 UBS said challenges to Ardent’s successful USA Main Event division, would further soften its results and the bank downgraded its price target on the company by 25% to $1.20.

 As reported by the Gold Coast Bulletin, Ardent shares dropped by 3.37% to $1 on Monday, the lowest since changes to its share structure took effect in November last year, removing its former listed company from the ASX.

 The company’s latest results in February revealed it already spent $5.3 million in the six months to 25th December on “Dreamworld incident costs”, after insurance payments had been taken into account.

-A coroner’s report into the tragedy is expected in coming weeks.
+The Coroner’s report into the tragedy is expected in coming months.

 Ardent has previously told shareholders it was insured for the type of tragedy that claimed four lives, but did not reveal whether or not the policies would pay out.

 Ardent Leisure Chairman Gary Weiss said at the group’s 2017 AGM “there are levels of insurance cover in place but, obviously it’s a highly sensitive issue and I’m not at liberty to elaborate further.”